Technology

 Accessibility

 Simplicity is the main advantage.
 If you don’t frequently deal with switching SIM cards or phones, the switch to eSIMs won’t be required.
 Additionally, it will save you the trip to a telecom retailer or service facility should you travel to another state or country and want to switch to a new operator.
-Having multiple SIM profiles stored in your eSIM allows you to switch between them without physically switching cards or repeatedly activating a SIM.
+Storing multiple SIM profiles on your eSIM lets you switch between them without physically changing cards or reactivating a SIM each time.

 Safety

-When a phone with a physical SIM card is misplaced, thieves might not be able to use it because of lock screens, biometric activation, and remote locking capabilities.
+When someone misplaces a phone with a physical SIM card, lock screens, biometric activation, and remote locking features can prevent thieves from using it.
 They can still take out your SIM card and put it in another unlocked phone, which gives them the ability to call you, send you an SMS, or, worse yet, use your phone number to get into your social media or bank accounts.
-This process is quicker and easier for attackers than you may think.
-An eSIM prevents this from happening because there isn’t a physical component that needs to be taken out and inserted into another device.
+This process is quicker and easier for attackers than you may think. eSIM prevents this by eliminating the need to remove and insert a physical component into another device.

 International Availability